FAQs for Children/Teens

 Why is it “tuition”?
 Aren’t I just paying for a weekly piano lesson?

-Think of signing up for my program as similar to enrolling your child in a music school; not only are you getting a weekly lesson, you’re getting an instructor dedicated to the entire music education of your child who does as much for her students outside the actual weekly lesson as during the lesson.
+Think of signing up for my program as similar to enrolling your child in a music school of one; not only are you getting a weekly piano lesson, you’re getting an instructor dedicated to the entire music education of your child who does as much for her students outside the actual weekly lesson as during the lesson.
+Those lessons include training in technique, theory, and performance.

 How much is the tuition?

-For more info, please see my tuition and rates here.
+For more info, please see tuition information at my Studio Policy page.

 Please click here for an interesting viewpoint in an article about what your tuition pays for.